CortexFoundation/MRT/README.md

-# MRT (Model Representation Template)
+# MRT (Model Representation Tools)

 ## Project Overview

 MRT is a Python-based framework for machine learning model quantization and compilation.
-It is built on top of CVMRuntime and is designed to convert pre-trained models into CVM-Compatiable formats, including fixed-point representations and zero-knowledge (ZK) circuits for verifiable inference.
+It is built on top of [CVMRuntime](https://github.com/CortexFoundation/cvm-runtime) and is designed to convert pre-trained models into CVM-Compatiable formats, including fixed-point representations and zero-knowledge (ZK) circuits for verifiable inference.

 The core of the framework is the `Trace` object, which represents the computational graph of a model and provides a high-level API for applying various transformations, such as quantization, calibration, and operator fusion.